anilkunche2731/Trackify/README.md

 # Trackify

-Trackify is a web application designed to streamline task management and enhance productivity in the workplace.
-It provides a user-friendly interface for employers to keep track of their employees' daily work activities and empowers employees to log their tasks efficiently.
+Trackify is a web-based platform built to simplify task management and boost workplace productivity.
+It offers an intuitive interface for employers to monitor their team's daily activities while enabling employees to record and manage their tasks with ease.
 #### Web Link: https://trackify.duckdns.org
 | Admin Credentials | Employee Credentials |
 |-----------------------------------------|-----------------------------------------|